Attorneys Awarded $125 Million for Second VW Settlement

 U.S. District Judge Charles Breyer approved the $1.2 billion settlement in May, one of two deals worth nearly $16 billion, to settle claims in Volkswagen’s installation of emissions test cheating software in some 580,000 diesel-powered vehicles sold in the United States.

-“The settlement not only provides class members with significant value, but class counsel obtained the settlement swiftly,” Breyer wrote in his 7-page fee award.
+“The settlement not only provides class members with significant value, but class counsel obtained the settlement swiftly,” Breyer wrote in his 7-page ruling.
 He noted that the second deal was approved less than 18 months after lead class counsel Lieff Cabraser Heimann & Bernstein was appointed by the court.

 It was the second big payday for attorneys in the multidistrict consumer class action.
 Breyer in March awarded counsel $175 million for securing a $14.7 billion deal for 500,000 2.0-liter engine vehicles.
 In that settlement, Volkswagen agreed to spend $10 billion on vehicle buybacks and emissions-reducing repairs, and $4.7 billion to regulators for air quality improvement programs.